Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 51:47 Like NBDev, NBQA, some of these other stuff that's coming there is making it way more interesting for that regard.

 51:54 Yeah, the MV dev stuff is interesting.
 Just coming.
-I mean, that's sort of taking it to that sort of literate style of programming where we're going to stay in Jupiter all day and do everything from that.
+I mean, that's sort of taking it to that sort of literate style of programming where we're going to stay in Jupyter all day and do everything from that.
 And then, you know, Netflix has their stuff where they're deploying Jupyter notebooks to production.

 52:09 Yeah, it was paper mill.
 Yeah.
 Reuben, how about you?
 And then I'm gonna run the chooser.